Chapter 5

 Use generative research to bring forth new ideas during the discovery phase.
 And use evaluation research to test and monitor the product before and after launch.

-The two types of evaluative research
+Types of evaluative research design

 Summative evaluation research